A lightweight BFT consensus protocol for blockchains: Weighted consensus protocol

 Moreover, if $h_{\text{prevoted}}(B_i) = h_{\text{prevoted}}(B_k)$ holds, then we must have both $h_{\text{prevoted}}(B_i) = h_{\text{prevoted}}(B_j)$ and $h_{\text{prevoted}}(B_j) = h_{\text{prevoted}}(B_k)$.
 This implies $h(B_i)<h(B_j)$ and $h(B_j)<h(B_k)$ by assumption.
 Hence, we also have $h(B_i)<h(B_k)$ implying that $B_i$ and $B_k$ are not contradicting. \end{proof}

 Using Lemma~\ref{lem-lisk-bft}, we now show the desired safety, liveness and accountability properties of the \lbft protocol.
-Note that for showing the liveness property we assume that at most~$33$~delegates are offline, i.e., not forging any blocks, and we do not consider Byzantine delegates.
-As delegates cast prevotes and precommits together with the block proposal in the \lbft protocol, Byzantine delegates could intentionally create competing branches in the block tree so that the prevotes and precommits of some honest delegates are not considered as their block is not eventually included in the canonical chain.
-Such an attack would only be successful if a substantial number of Byzantine delegates coordinate the creation of competing branches and at regular times multiple Byzantine delegates can consecutive propose blocks so that the competing chain becomes longer than the chain previously forged by the honest delegates.
-We believe that such an attack is rather unlikely as it requires a lot of coordination and a favorable delegate ordering for the attackers.
+Note that for showing the liveness property we assume that~$<1/3$~of the validators are offline, i.e., not forging any blocks, and we do not consider Byzantine validators.
+As validators cast prevotes and precommits together with the block proposal in the \lbft protocol, Byzantine validators could intentionally create competing branches in the block tree so that the prevotes and precommits of some honest validators are not considered as their block is not eventually included in the canonical chain.
+Such an attack would only be successful if a substantial number of Byzantine validators coordinate the creation of competing branches and at regular times multiple Byzantine validators can consecutive propose blocks so that the competing chain becomes longer than the chain previously forged by the honest validators.
+We believe that such an attack is rather unlikely as it requires a lot of coordination and a favorable validator ordering for the attackers.
 Further, it only effects the liveness property, but not the safety property.